Skip to main content

 Balancing Act

-Agile software development takes proposed changes and chunks them up into bite-sized pieces.
-From there, you focus a team on developing that piece, testing it and deploying it in what is often called a sprint.
-Depending on the complexity of the change, this usually happens in days, weeks and months instead of the waterfall’s timeline of months and years.
+While the cloud isn’t the only factor that initiated this shift, it created a much more feasible environment for a different development process called agile.
+Agile development, at its core, is exactly what it says it is—agile.
+This methodology takes proposed changes and breaks them into bite-sized pieces.
+A team then focuses on developing, testing, and deploying each piece in what is often called a sprint.
+Depending on the complexity of the change, this usually happens in days, weeks, or months, rather than the waterfall’s timeline of months and years.

 As with anything, there are pros and cons to each method.
-Waterfall development still has its legitimate place, especially for more significant changes that have far reaching impacts and justify the time investment to more fully vet them out.
-Agile development provides for more rapid innovation that gets new features into production faster and allows you to rapidly iterate on those features but it also results in more interruption to the end user as the product is constantly changing.
+Waterfall development still has its legitimate place, especially for more significant changes that have far-reaching impacts and justify the time investment to more fully vet them out.
+Agile development provides for more rapid innovation that gets new features into production faster and allows you to rapidly iterate on those features, but it also results in more interruption to the end user as the product is constantly changing.